drivelling-spinel/tartar/README.md

 - Cycle through InstaDoom filters (or any other PLAYPAL/COLORMAP providing WAD-s for that matter) without restarting the level
 - Voltron assembly features:
-  -- drop in SELFIE.WAD and SELFIE.DEH to make sefies in any PWAD
+  -- drop in SELFIE.WAD and SELFIE.DEH to make selfies in any PWAD
      and still shoot plasma rifle happily
   -- drop in JUMPWAD.WAD to switch to "pogo stick" mode in any PWAD
      and jump around by pressing fire